 Stay overnight in a Parks Canada oTENTik, a hybrid between a canvas tent and cabin.

-Although this park is popular for its more than 80km of cross-country ski trails and eight snowshoeing trails, two new activities are great snowplay draws.
+Although this park is popular for its more than 80km of cross-country ski trails and eight snowshoeing trails, two new activities are great snow play draws.

 Snowtagging is a popular challenge where you snowshoe (or hike with boots and crampons, which is what I did) to a remote lake, then “draw” art on its snowy surface using your snowshoes.

-Park staff supply the compass, and so by interpreting the co-ordinates and carefully stamping the snow down with your snowshoes, you create the picture on the lake’s snowy surface.
+Park staff supply the compass, and so by interpreting the coordinates and carefully stamping the snow down with your snowshoes, you create the picture on the lake’s snowy surface.

 Another fun snowy activity is fat biking along narrow, circuitous trails through the forest.
 Awesome!

-As do all great resorts, Sacacomie offers many recreational activities such as dogsledding, cross-country skiing, ice skating, snowmobile on Bombardier machines (all equipment provided), and pampering at the GEOS Spa.
+As do all great resorts, Sacacomie offers many recreational activities such as dog sledding, cross-country skiing, ice skating, snowmobile on Bombardier machines (all equipment provided) and pampering at the GEOS Spa.

 Won’t your adrenaline race while you do wild laps driving a Porsche Boxster around an icy circuit?

 Included in this package is a fresh trout snack cooked over a campfire.

-Gaspar teaches us about the ways of the forest and its denizens in winter – a great learning experience for the entire family.
+You’ll learn about the ways of the forest and its denizens in winter – a great learning experience for the entire family.